snapauthapp/sdk-swift/README.md

 `curl https://yourdomain.tld/.well-known/apple-app-site-association` to test it.

+> [!CAUTION]
+> If you already have a Domain Association file, be sure only to append or merge this change.
+> Do not replace other content in the file, which could lead to breaking other app functionality!

 #### Your App ID

 Your App ID can be obtained from the Apple developer portal(s):